minio/docs/source/includes/common-mc-admin-config.rst

 Specify the passport for connecting to the NATS service endpoint.

+.. versionchanged:: RELEASE.2023-06-23T20-26-00Z

+   MinIO redacts this value when returned as part of :mc-cmd:`mc admin config get`.

 .. end-minio-notify-nats-password

 .. start-minio-notify-nats-token

 Specify the token for connecting to the NATS service endpoint.

+.. versionchanged:: RELEASE.2023-06-23T20-26-00Z

+   MinIO redacts this value when returned as part of :mc-cmd:`mc admin config get`.

 .. end-minio-notify-nats-token